-- (A) Severance payment ranging from one-half to one times (from one to two times following a change in control) the sum of annual base salary and the average of the last three incentive bonuses.
+- (A) Severance payment of one-half times (one times following a change in control) the sum of annual base salary and the average of the last three incentive bonuses.
 An additional one-half to one times the sum of annual base salary and the average of the last three incentive bonuses is conditioned upon the executive's agreement to provide post-termination consulting services and abide by restrictive covenants related to non-solicitation and confidentiality.
 Excludes payment of bonus earned in the year of termination. - (B) Fair market value at December 31, 2012 of shares subject to performance-based and time-based restricted stock units for which forfeiture restrictions would terminate, and the difference between the fair market value at that date and the exercise price of stock options that would become exercisable. - Stock option amounts include those attributable to fully vested but otherwise not yet exercisable options held by retirement-eligible executives.
-Such amounts are \$213,997 for Mr. Knight; \$225,379 for Mr. Niggli; \$64,675 for Mr. Schlax; \$107,339 for Mr. Avery; and \$105,299 for Mr. Schavrien.
+Such amounts are \$107,339 for Ms. Smith; \$0 for Mr. Arriola; \$64,675 for Mr. Schlax; \$130,102 for Mr. Keith; and \$105,299 for Mr. Schavrien.
 For additional information regarding options held by retirement eligible executives, please see Note A to "Outstanding Equity Awards at Year-End." - Includes the full value of the 2009 restricted stock unit award that vested on January 2, 2013.
-The value realized upon vesting of this award is discussed under "Option Exercises and Stock Vested Footnote C." - (C) For Mr. Avery, the amount shown for termination accompanied by a change in control is the incremental actuarial value assuming that he had attained age 62, but reduced for applicable early retirement factors. - (D) Estimated value associated with continuation of health benefits for two years for Mr. Knight, 18 months for Messrs.
-Niggli, Avery, and Schavrien, and 12 months for Mr. Schlax for termination unrelated to a change in control and continuation of health, life, disability and accident benefits for three years for Mr. Knight, two years for Messrs.
-Niggli, Avery, and Schavrien, and 18 months for Mr. Schlax for termination accompanied by a change in control. - (E) Estimated value associated with continuation of financial planning services for two years for Mr. Knight, 18 months for Messrs.
-Niggli, Avery, and Schavrien, and 12 months for Mr. Schlax for termination unrelated to a change in control, and three years for Mr. Knight, two years for Messrs.
-Niggli, Avery, and Schavrien, and 18 months for Mr. Schlax for termination accompanied by a change in control. - (F) Gross-up payment to fully reimburse the executive for excise taxes associated with change in control payments that exceed 2.99 times the executive's five-year average compensation.
+The value realized upon vesting of this award is discussed under "Option Exercises and Stock Vested, Footnote C." - (C) For Mr. Arriola, the amount shown for termination accompanied by a change in control is the incremental actuarial value assuming that he had attained age 62, but reduced for applicable early retirement factors. - (D) Estimated value associated with continuation of health benefits for 18 months for Ms. Smith and Messrs.
+Arriola and Schavrien, and 12 months for Messrs.
+Keith and Schlax for termination unrelated to a change in control and continuation of health, life, disability and accident benefits for two years for Ms. Smith and Messrs.
+Arriola and Schavrien, and 18 months for Messrs.
+Keith and Schlax for termination accompanied by a change in control. - (E) Estimated value associated with continuation of financial planning services for 18 months for Ms. Smith and Messrs.
+Arriola and Schavrien, and 12 months for Messrs.
+Keith and Schlax for termination unrelated to a change in control, and two years for Ms. Smith and Messrs.
+Arriola and Schavrien, and 18 months for Messrs.
+Keith and Schlax for termination accompanied by a change in control. - (F) Under Ms. Smith's severance pay agreement, the change in control severance payments may be reduced to ensure that the total benefit falls below the Section 280G excise tax threshold.
+Such reduction will apply if the difference between the executive's net after-tax unreduced benefit and the net after-tax reduced benefit is less than five percent. - (G) Gross-up payment to fully reimburse the executive for excise taxes associated with change in control payments that exceed 2.99 times the executive's five-year average compensation.
 The executive is not reimbursed for other taxes associated with the amounts shown in the Total line.
-Mr. Knight's severance agreement does not contain an excise tax gross-up provision.
+Ms. Smith's and Mr. Arriola's severance agreements do not contain excise tax gross-up provisions.